Frequently Asked Questions

 The Forge is a web hosting service for the Foundry Virtual Tabletop Gaming platform.

-If you do not wish to bother with the setup of your own Foundry server, then The Forge is the solution for you.
-One click installs, regionalized assets, unique game URL, a fully integrated experience, The Forge makes playing Foundry VTT simple and enhances the user experience beyond the initial offering of the VTT.
+If you don’t want to spend the time and energy setting up and maintaining your own Foundry hosting, then The Forge is the solution for you.
+The Forge features one click installation for most modules and systems, the largest marketplace for Foundry Virtual Tabletop, regionalized assets, a unique game URL, a fully integrated experience, and more!
+The Forge makes playing Foundry VTT simple, and enhances the user experience beyond the initial offering of the VTT.

 How can I subscribe to The Forge?

-After creating your free account, you can simply go to the My Account page and add your Foundry VTT License and add a hosting subscription from there.
-This will immediately activate your account and you’ll be able to launch your Foundry VTT game within seconds.
+After creating your free account, navigate to your My Account page, and add your Foundry VTT License.
+From there, choose and purchase a subscription plan (you will receive a two-week free trial).
+This does not take long, and you’ll be able to launch your Foundry VTT table in seconds!

 Do you offer a trial?